jenschlot/IBM-Bluemix-DevOps-Documentation/tutorials/deploy/index.md

 Manifest files (named `manifest.yml` in a project's root directory) control how your project is deployed to Bluemix.
 As Bluemix is based on Cloud Foundry, see the [Cloud Foundry manifest documentation][2] for detailed information on creating manifest files for your projects.

 The presence of a manifest file in a project's root directory is required for integration with Bluemix, but actually deploying based on the information in the file is optional.
-Everything in a manifest can also be specified `cf push` command arguments.
+Everything in a manifest can also be specified by `cf push` command arguments.
 To learn about these arguments, see the [Cloud Foundry Push documentation][3].
 To use them, modify the *Script* field in a deployer stage's configuration menu while in Advanced deployment mode.

 As an example, the hostname argument, `-n`, allows you to specify a route with `cf push`.
 This is especially useful in projects that use multiple deployment stages: if the stages all attempt to use the same route (as specified in the project manifest), there will be a conflict.
 Modifying the deployment script for individual stages allows you to avoid this without needing to worry about the manifest.